Arthur-Milchior/anki-resize-image/README.md

 That's a really cool idea, but not what people were looking for.

 ## Incompatible add-ons
 * [multi-column note editor](https://ankiweb.net/shared/info/3491767031) - I sent a correction to this code, and am waiting for update about it.
-It will eventually be compatible
+It will eventually be compatible.
-* [maximum image height in card editor](https://ankiweb.net/shared/info/229181581) - its functionality has been incorporated into this add-on so there is no need to use both
+* [maximum image height in card editor](https://ankiweb.net/shared/info/229181581) - its functionality has been incorporated into this add-on so there is no need to use both add-ons.

 No other incompatiblities are currently known.

 ## Warning
 The add-on has been tested and seems to work with all users now.
-I should however note that if you yourself are used to manipulating the html of your fields, unexpected results may occur.
+I should however note that if you are used to manipulating the html of your fields, unexpected results may occur.
 For example if for some reason you added classes, max-height, max-width... to some of your images.

 ## Configuration
 ### Ratio
 By default, resizing preserves the height:width ratio.
 I assume that's the usual way to resize an image and that is what the user wants.
-If you want to be able to resize without preserving ratio, you need to switch `preserve ratio while resizing` to `false`.
+If you want to be able to resize without preserving the aspect ratio, you need to switch `preserve ratio while resizing` to `false`.
-You can always resize and preserve the ratio by pressing `Shift` while resizing.
+You can always resize and preserve the acpect ratio by pressing `Shift` while resizing.

 You can also set this value to `original`.
 In this case, the image will always have the original ratio.
 The main advantage is that this ratio will be preserved even if you add a maximum height or width.